lukasd2/phrmx-components/components/query-ui/README.md

 ## QuickStart

-A config.js in the main directory is needed in most cases to contain This has to be created manually.
+A config.js in the main directory is needed in most cases to contain the API-key.
+This has to be created manually.
 An example of a config file can be found below: